 - Threats to surface water and groundwater quality are increasing; and,

-- Need for knowledge related to transboundary aquifers.
+- Limited knowledge and understanding of transboundary aquifers.

 Master Agreement on Apportionment

-- Sets out agreed-to water quality objectives for river reaches at the interprovincial boundaries and a requirement to periodically conduct reviews of objectives at least every 5 years;
+- Sets out agreed-to water quality objectives for river reaches at the boundaries and a requirement to periodically conduct reviews of objectives at least every 5 years;

 - Considers interprovincial groundwater quantity and quality;

-- Encourages co-operation in the development and use of water and related resources to support economic growth; and
+- Encourages co-operation in the development and use of water and related resources to support economic growth.

-- To ensure that interprovincial waters are equitably apportioned and protected in accordance with the Master Agreement on Apportionment;
+- To ensure that transboundary waters are equitably apportioned and protected in accordance with the Master Agreement on Apportionment;

-- To provide a forum for the exchange of information to prevent and resolve conflicts; and,
+- To provide a forum for the exchange of information in order to prevent and resolve transboundary water conflicts; and,

-- To promote cooperation in interprovincial water management
+- To promote cooperation in transboundary water management.

-- Equitable sharing of water in interprovincial streams, lakes, and aquifers;
+- Equitable sharing of water in transboundary streams, lakes, and aquifers;

 - Acceptable levels of water quality at interprovincial boundaries;